- Home

 A few important things to know:

-Youth 13 - 18 are encouraged to sign up for and use a Free Youth Transit Pass
+- Youth, ages 18 and under, ride free on Everett Transit and are encouraged to sign up for and use a Free Youth Transit Pass

 Boarding & Fare Payment